Best daily deals

 Dhruv Bhutani / Android Authority

 We’ve also seen the likes of Samsung, OPPO, Xiaomi, and others offer a so-called Super Steady or Steady Cam mode, filming video via the ultrawide camera but cropping in.
 This serves as a form of electronic image stabilization.
-We’ve seen Samsung and others take this mode a step further by adding optical image stabilization to the mix for even smoother video.
+Some have even taken this mode a step further by adding optical image stabilization to the mix for even smoother video.

 Ultrawide cameras are the foundation behind the Super Steady video modes seen on modern smartphones.